kevindeleon/kevindeleon.github.io/_posts/2013-06-12-tutorial-display-recent-tweets-using-jquery-php-and-twitters-api.markdown

 ?>
 {% endhighlight %}

 Now let&rsquo;s get to our JavaScript/jQuery.
 I added the following code inside a file I call `site.js` and include that file in the head of my page that is going to display my tweets.
 Quite a bit of logic in `display_tweets()` (and all of `relative_time()`) comes from Twitter&rsquo;s <a href="http://twitter.com/javascripts/blogger.js" target="_blank">blogger.js</a> script that many of us were using.
-I made some changes using jQuery and also changed the wrappers from 'li' to 'p' because it works better for my particular situation.
+I made some changes using jQuery and also changed the wrappers from &lsquo;li&rsquo; to &lsquo;p&rsquo; because it works better for my particular situation.
 They were also using `display_tweets()` as a callback in their query string which I don&rsquo;t believe is supported anymore.
-Their 'twitters.length' check was broken, as that is not a valid property of the new object it seems.
+Their &lsquo;twitters.length&rsquo; check was broken, as that is not a valid property of the new object it seems.
 I could be wrong there, but it wasn&rsquo;t working for me.
-To correct the broken loop, I changed the way we iterate using jQuery's `.each()`.
+To correct the broken loop, I changed the way we iterate using jQuery&rsquo;s `.each()`.

 {% highlight javascript %}
 // Receives JSON object returned by get_most_recent from get-tweets.php